 Water Bladder Systems

-That’s way water pouches like the Camelbak shown here are popular in winter as well as summer.
+That’s why water pouches like the Camelbak are popular in winter as well as summer.
 These pouches fit well under your jacket, and they come in a variety of sizes and options from several companies.

 The tube can be routed up under your jacket collar.
 The remaining problem is keeping the “bite valve” and supply tube from freezing.
 Many icebikers recommend blowing air back into the bladder after drinking thereby keeping the line clear of water.
 You can tuck the bite valve inside your shirt if it does freeze and it should thaw out (not to mention drip all over you).